[Updated September 2020]

 End off with the Kirstenbosch Boomslang Tree Canopy Walk

-The Kirstenbosch National Botanic Gardens is a peaceful spot to finish your peninsular tour.
-Kids will love the realistic dinosaur sculptures in the cycad garden and the impressive Boomslang Tree Canopy walkway which snakes its way above the tree tops.
+The Kirstenbosch National Botanic Gardens is a peaceful spot to finish your Cape Peninsular tour.
+Kids will love the realistic dinosaur sculptures in the cycad garden and the impressive Boomslang Tree Canopy walkway which snakes its way above the treetops.

-The bright red City Sightseeing buses are a great way to see parts of the peninsula without having to rent a car or drive.
-The Blue Mini Peninsula Tour and Purple Wine Tour are both available at R170 for a day’s tour (you will have access to all the tours with this ticket), book here.
+If you’re not up for a self-drive full-day peninsula tour, the bright red City Sightseeing buses are a great way to see parts of the peninsula without having to rent a car or drive.
+The Blue Mini Peninsula Tour and Purple Wine Tour are both available for a day tour (you will have access to both tours with this ticket).

-The Blue Mini Peninsula Tour includes stops at Kirstenbosch Gardens, World of Birds Hout Bay and Imizamo Yethu Township, Hout Bay.
+The Blue Mini Peninsula Tour includes stops at Kirstenbosch Gardens, World of Birds and Imizamo Yethu Township in Hout Bay.

 The Purple Wine Tour stops at Groot Constantia, Eagles’ Nest and Beau Constantia.

 Now that you have the ultimate guide on your Cape Peninsula tour, which route are you going to take?